-The EEOC defines two types of sexual harassment: unwanted sexual advances linked to a person's job and the creation of a hostile work environment in which sexual comments interfere with performance and creates an intimidating, offensive work environment.
-The latter may implicate First Amendment free speech freedoms.
+The creation of a hostile work environment through sexual comments is a type of sexual harassment that may implicate First Amendment free speech freedoms.
 In this photo, two well-known women who have spoken about sexual harassment in the workplace, Anita Hill, left, and Gloria Steinem are together at Hunter College in New York in 1992 for a conference on "Parity, Power and Sexual Harassment."
-The keynote address was given by Hill, a law professor at the University of Oklahoma, who testified at Senate confirmation hearings for Supreme Court Justice Clarence Thomas that she had been sexually harassed by Thomas when she worked for him.
+The keynote address was given by Hill who testified at Senate confirmation hearings for Supreme Court Justice Clarence Thomas that she had been sexually harassed by Thomas when she worked for him.
 (AP Photo/Chrystyna Czajkowsky, used with permission from the Associated Press)

 Efforts to address and eliminate sexual harassment in the workplace sometimes result in tension between the demands of the equal protection clause of the Fourteenth Amendment to eliminate discrimination and the First Amendment free speech rights of individuals at work.

 This situation has led some observers to argue that the enforcement of sexual harassment laws has resulted in censorship through political correctness.

 In Meritor Savings Bank, FSB v.
 Vinson (1986), the Supreme Court declared sexual harassment to be a form of sex discrimination under Title VII of the Civil Rights Act of 1964.

 Hostile environment claims of sexual harassment may implicate First Amendment

 The Equal Employment Opportunity Commission (EEOC) defines sexual harassment in two ways.